What and When to Look?: Temporal Span Proposal Network for Video Relation Detection

+Most of the relation detection works are mainly conducted in the static image domain.
 As a breakthrough, the pioneer work~\cite{shang2017video} has introduced the first dataset and the baseline of VRD in the dynamic video domain.
-Since then, just a few works have been proposed due to the difficulty of spatio-temporal modeling.
-A majority of existing methods follow the segment-based approach~\cite{shang2017video,di2019multiple,qian2019video,tsai2019video,sun2019video,su2020video} which was firstly introduced in~\cite{shang2017video}.
-It first breaks a video into segments, predicts per-segment relations, and finally associates relations in a greedy manner.
-More recently, \cite{liu2020beyond}~proposed a window-based approach to handle long-term relations.
-However, the above-mentioned methods either lack temporal globality or scale poorly for extremely long videos such as movies.
+Since then, a few works have been proposed due to the difficulty of spatio-temporal modeling.